dquimper/GitbookTest/3. People/Delete a Person.md

-## Delete a Person,This request permanently removes a Person from your Copper account.
+## Delete a Person
+,This request permanently removes a Person from your Copper account.
 ,```DELETE {{base_url}}/people/{{example_person_id}}```
 ,### Headers
 ,Key | Value | Description | Type